Welcome to Redmond Regional Medical Center’s Graduate Medical Education Program

 We are looking for leaders who are committed first of all to developing and role-modeling continuous healing relationships with the patients we serve.
 Secondly, we are looking for leaders who are not afraid to be innovators within a team framework, providing continuous feedback to faculty and leadership on successes and opportunities in our educational model.
 Thirdly, we are looking for leaders who are committed to partnering with our program in reaching our community in support of its healthcare and other needs.
 And finally, we are looking for leaders who will be trusted ambassadors of our residency programs, of Redmond Regional Medical Center’s mission and, in particular, of the specialty of Internal Medicine and who model the highest quality of character to successive generations of physicians and to the world around us.
 And, we believe that our first cohorts of residents fit those ideals to a tee.

 “The world is moving so fast these days that the man who says it can’t be done is usually interrupted by someone doing it.”

 We are confident that many of our graduates will choose to remain in our community.
 Additionally, having robust academic affiliations and an outstanding reputation, we also expect abundant success in placing graduates into the sub-specialty fellowships of their choice.
 Wherever our graduates end up and whatever their future takes them, it is our commitment to support them and to provide them with a superb foundation for their future careers.

+We have recently been approved for an increased complement to 48 categorical positions (16 per year) by the Accreditation Council for Graduate Medical Education (ACGME).
 Our Internal Medicine residency graduates will be well-equipped for certification by the American Board of Internal Medicine or the American Board of Osteopathic Internal Medicine.
-As such, our Internal Medicine program is dually accredited.
-We are currently approved by the American Osteopathic Association (AOA) for up to 12 osteopathic positions and for a full 30 resident complement by the Accreditation Council for Graduate Medical Education (ACGME).
-Our Transitional Year residents will have a well-balanced rotating internship that will equip them for the specialty education of their choosing, led by a nationally respected mentor in Dr. John Kirkland.
+Our 13 Transitional Year residents will have a well-balanced rotating internship that will equip them for the specialty education of their choosing, led by a nationally respected mentor in Dr. John Kirkland.